What medications are used to treat wet AMD?

 The injections may cause temporary (usually only mild) eye pain.
 Injecting fluid into the eyeball can raise the pressure inside the eye.
 Another common side effect is seeing spots or dots that follow the eye’s movements.
 These are caused by small air bubbles getting into the eye through the injections.
 These bubbles are not dangerous and go away on their own after one or two days.

-Rare but serious side effects of the treatment may include inside the eye (endophthalmitis) or in the uvea (one of the layers of the eye's surface), cataracts or damage.
+Rare but serious side effects of the treatment may include inside the eye (endophthalmitis) or in the uvea (one of the layers of the eye’s surface), cataracts or damage.
+Recent studies suggest that using the medication once per month causes in the inside of the eye more frequently than if they are used less often.

-Studies suggest that the regular use of these medications may slightly increase the risk of developing conditions affecting the blood vessels in the brain, such as circulation problems, bleeding or strokes.
+Some studies suggest that the regular use of these medications may slightly increase the risk of developing conditions affecting the blood vessels in the brain, such as circulation problems, bleeding or strokes.
 No more than 1 out of 100 study participants experienced these side effects.

 There is hardly any difference in side effects between the various medications.